Petri-Net Assignment

 You will need to perform the following tasks step by step.
 Store (and submit) a copy of your model after each finished (sub-)task.
 Provide an answer to all the questions asked.

-1. Create and describe a Petri-Net for the above simplified port system.
-Clearly identify all the aspects of the system and all used components.
+1. Create and describe a Petri-Net for each, the intersection and roundabout.
+Clearly identify all the aspects of each system and all used components in your report.

-• (5%) Describe and validly construct the inputs and outputs for the port.
+• (5%) Describe and validly construct the inputs and outputs for the systems.

-• (5%) Describe and validly construct the other elements of the port.
+• (5%) Describe and validly construct the other elements of the systems.

-• Note: You will get a BONUS for giving meaningful names to all the places and transitions in your Petri nets for the assignment.
+• Give meaningful names to all the places and transitions in your Petri nets for the assignment.

-• (10%) Construct the full port by linking your inputs and outputs to the core.
+• (10%) Finally, fully construct each system by linking your inputs and outputs to the core (intersection or roundabout + buffers).
 Make sure to clearly denote (by appropriate naming) which input/output is which.

 • Make sure the required events (see above) only happen exactly as described for each "tick".